Philadelphia Nursing Home Attorneys

 - Sexual abuse – Nonconsensual sexual contact with a resident.
 Common examples of sexual abuse include rape, sodomy, unwanted touching, and sexually motivated photographing.

 - Financial exploitation – Illegal use of a resident’s money, property, or assets.
 Common examples include accessing a resident’s bank account or cashing a resident’s check without permission, forging a resident’s signature, or improper use of power of attorney or conservatorship.

 Our Philadelphia nursing home abuse lawyers can investigate your loved one’s nursing home, collect supporting evidence, and build a strong case against the nursing home to maximize their entitled compensation.
 We provide our knowledgeable and skilled legal services on a contingency fee basis, meaning you don’t have to pay us unless we win your case.

-Do not hesitate to contact usto discuss your case today.
+Do not hesitate to contact us to discuss your case today during a free consultation.

 If you need a lawyer take a peek at mines- Blue Ramon

 These two gentlemen are sharks when it comes to getting you what you deserve.- TP